swilson100/ChiaMover/README.md

 # Usage
-Modify the chaning watch_dir to the temp directory where your chia plots are being made Also, add the destination drives/folders to dest_drives.
-These are should be in a format like dest_drives = [("/mnt/drive1", "label_drive1"), ("/mnt/drive2", "drive2"), ("/mnt/drive3", "drive3"), ("/mnt/drive4", "drive4")]
+Modify the chaning watch_dir to the temp directory where your chia plots are being made

+Also, add the destination drives/folders to dest_drives.
+These are should be in a format along the line of

+dest_drives = [("/mnt/drive1", "label_drive1"), ("/mnt/drive2", "drive2"), ("/mnt/drive3", "drive3"), ("/mnt/drive4", "drive4")]

 with /mnt/drive being the and "label_drive1" being a description of the diectory.

 # Requirements